-- (1) When the conditions provided by the law have been met for amendment of a decision concerning a developmental measure that has been pronounced, a decision to this effect shall be rendered by the judge for juveniles who rendered the decision on the developmental measure if he finds that there is a need, or on the recommendation of the Prosecutor, the warden of the institution or juvenile welfare authority under whose surveillance the minor has been placed. - (2) Before rendering the decision, the judge for juveniles shall hear the Prosecutor, the minor, the parents or guardian of the minor, and any other persons the judge considers necessary, and he shall also obtain the necessary reports from the institution in which the minor has been serving an institutional measure and from juvenile welfare authorities or other agencies and institutions, as appropriate. - (3) A decision to suspend the execution of a developmental measure shall be rendered in accordance with the provisions of Paragraphs 1 and 2 of this Article. - (4) A decision to suspend or alter the developmental measures shall be rendered by judge for juveniles.
+- (1) When the conditions provided by the law have been met for amendment of a decision concerning a correctional measure that has been pronounced, a decision to this effect shall be rendered by the judge for juveniles who rendered the decision on the correctional measure if he finds that there is a need, or on the recommendation of the prosecutor, the warden of the institution or juvenile welfare authority under whose care the minor has been placed. - (2) Before rendering the decision, the judge for juveniles shall hear the prosecutor, the minor, the parents or guardian of the minor, and any other persons the judge considers necessary, and he shall also obtain the necessary reports from the institution in which the minor has been serving a detention measure and from juvenile welfare authorities or other agencies and institutions, as appropriate. - (3) A decision to suspend the execution of a correctional measure shall be rendered in accordance with the provisions of Paragraphs 1 and 2 of this Article. - (4) A decision to suspend or revise the correctional measures shall be rendered by judge for juveniles.